Caring for your Blue Moon Disk

-Ok I screwed up and got it all rusty, now what?
+Ok I screwed up, didn't clean it, and got it all rusty and nasty, now what?
 Blame your best friend for borrowing the disk and leaving it out in the rain getting it all rusty - that will take the pressure off you!
-Ok you won't be the 1st or the last get get some rust on the disk.
+Ok you won't be the 1st or the last to get some rust on the disk.
 Is it light enough to just be re-oiled and good to go? then oil it and consider it good to go again.
 But if you feel the rust is too heavy, the most effective way to re-polish/remove rust is with an "angle grinder" that uses a "Flap Disk" pad.
 You can get one of these for about $10-$20 at Harbor Freight.
 This is a pretty common tool used by welding shops, metal shops, and old guys that seem to have everything.
-You can ask them to polish off the rust.
-They may charge you a small fee), or if you are a DIY person you will find its not hard or expensive.
+They can be dangerous so be careful.
+You can ask a welding shop or handy guy to polish off the rust.
+(They may charge you a small fee), or if you are a DIY person you will find its not hard or expensive. **Another method I'm hearing about but haven't tried is to take a palm-sander and just sand off the rust.
+This should be very effective.
+I would not recommend a chemical rust remover.